On the 2025/26 Job Market

 Teaching

-Labour and Education Economics lecture + seminar [graduate level]
+Labour and Education Economics — Lecture + Seminar [Graduate]

-Education, Labour and Health Economics: Applications with SOEP [graduate level]
+Education, Labour and Health Economics: Applications with SOEP [Graduate]